Set-theoretic type solutions of the braid equation: Very strongly regular q -magma coalgebras

 \section{Very strongly regular \texorpdfstring{$\mathbf{q}$}{q}-magma coalgebras}

-In this section we begin the study of a special type of $q$-magma coalgebras that satisfy a very strong condition of regularity.
+In this section we begin the study of a special type of $q$-magma coalgebras that satisfy a very strong~con\-di\-tion of regularity.
 Examples are all the cocommutative $q$-magma coalgebras and also the Hopf $q$-braces introduced in Section~\ref{section: weak braiding operators and Hopf q-braces}.